Unique Places to Visit Santa in MI

-Santa Claus is coming to town and he is not just stopping at the mall!
-With downtown activities, festivals, and more celebrating holiday cheer there are lots of opportunities to run into Mr. Claus without waiting in those long lines at the shopping mall.
+Santa Claus is coming to town and he’s not just stopping at the mall!
+With downtown activities, festivals, and more celebrating holiday cheer there are lots of opportunities to run into Mr. Claus without waiting in long lines at the mall.

 Check out some of the many locations across Michigan where you can see Santa and avoid the mall hustle and bustle:

-2359 Joslyn Ct, Lake Orion, MI.
-Visit with Santa and take a picture with him while taking in Canterbury Village where it is always Christmas.
-Saturdays and Sundays, Noon – 5 p.m. through Dec.
+2359 Joslyn Ct., Lake Orion, MI.
+Visit with Santa and take a picture with him at Canterbury Village’s Michigan Market Place.
+Santa stops in on Saturdays and Sundays through Dec.
 23. Also check out breakfast with Santa on Dec.
-17 at the Kings Court Castle in Canterbury Village.
+9 and 16 at the Kings Court Castle in Canterbury Village.
 Call 248-391-1900 for more information on the holiday special.

 20900 Oakwood Blvd., Dearborn, MI.
 Spend an unforgettable holiday night in Greenfield Village.
 Experience a magical night with candlelit paths, live entertainment, costumed presenters, horse-drawn wagons, Model T rides, shopping, live reindeer, ice skating, fireworks and Mr. Claus himself.
 Dates are already selling out, get your tickets fast.
-Visit December 15-17, 19-23, 26-27 and 29-30 from 6:30 p.m. – 10 p.m.
+Visit December 7-9, 13-16, 18-23 and 26-27 from 6:30 p.m. – 10 p.m.

 8450 W. 10 Mile Rd., Royal Oak, MI.
 Don’t miss out an amazing holiday breakfast at the Detroit Zoo in the Wildlife Interpretive Gallery.
 The 14th annual Breakfast with Santa will open its doors at 8:15 a.m. and serve a buffet-style waffle breakfast at 8:30 a.m.
 There will be arts and crafts, a visit from Santa with photo opportunities and a special gift for each child.
 Visit Dec.
-16 from 8:30 a.m. to 10 a.m.
+8, 15, and 16, from 8:30 a.m. – 10 a.m.

 17 S. Monroe St., Rockford, MI.
 Visit Dec.
-13 from 6 p.m. to 8 p.m.
+12 from 6 – 8 p.m.
 Celebrate the holidays in Rockford by hanging out with Santa and his reindeer while sipping on some hot cocoa in the Rotary Pavilion.

 1000 East Beltline Ave.
 NE, Grand Rapids, MI.
-The Frederik Meijer Gardens is the best place to be to get into the holiday spirit with traditions from around the world.
+Frederik Meijer Gardens is the best place to be to get into the holiday spirit with traditions from around the world.
 Experience 300,000 lights, strolling carolers, horse-drawn carriage rides and more than 40 international trees and displays.
 Don’t forget to stop and see Santa to share your holiday wishes and bring your camera for the photo op with him on his sleigh.
 Visit Dec.
-12 and 19 from 5 p.m. to 8 p.m.
+11 and 18 from 5 – 8 p.m.

 405 S. Washington St., Owosso, MI.
 Not only do you get to see Santa on your magical holiday excursion but there are reindeer, horse drawn carriage rides, arts and crafts, glass blowers, chain saw carvings, street performers, petting zoos and much more.
 The train ride is approximately an hour each way, with two hours in between to participate in the activities in Ashley.
-Rides take place through Through Dec.
-17 Friday at 6 p.m., Saturday from 10 a.m. – 5 p.m. and Sunday from 10 a.m. to 4 p.m.
+Rides take place through Dec.
+16: Friday at 6 p.m., Saturday and Sunday from 10 a.m. – 5 p.m.

 Downtown Midland, Corner of Main St. and M-20.
 Stop by downtown and pose for a picture with Santa.
 If you stop by at the right time you may even get to see his reindeer!
 See website for dates and times.